Raghav1794/SER502-ProjectSpring2018/README.md

 ```

-To run the bytecode using Infinity run time use the following gradle task:
+To run the bytecode using infi run time use the following gradle task:

 ```
-$ ./gradlew build executeRuntime -PInfFileName=<ByteCodeOfInifnity>
+$ ./gradlew build executeRuntime -PInfFileName=<ByteCodeOfInfi>
 ```

 for example: